awesomeeng/awesome-log/docs/Introducing.md

 # [AwesomeLog](../README.md) > Introducing AwesomeLog

-AwesomeLog is a Log System for enterprise nodejs applications.
+AwesomeLog is a logging system for enterprise nodejs applications.
 It provides a basic out of the box logging solution that is ready to go with zero configuration but also gives you a highly configurable logging solution with the power to do your logging right.

 In particular, AwesomeLog provides a fast, easy means to log data across your entire application, including child_processes/threads/clusters.
 And it includes all the standard things like different formatters, different writers, colorized console logging, etc.